Jackpot Juicer: Background

 Prior to the release of their ninth studio album Afterburner (2020), the band had planned a spring tour in the US and Canada to take place in March and April 2020, but due to the COVID-19 pandemic, the tour was postponed multiple times.
 On July 9, 2020, the band announced a full production multi-cam album release concert stream for Afterburner, which took place on July 17 to compensate for the tour's cancellation.
 On December 19, 2020, the band broadcast their Tree City Sessions 2 concert streaming event in which the band performed a fan-voted set on the Tower Bridge in Sacramento, California.
 The live album, Tree City Sessions 2, was released to digital and streaming services on December 25, 2020.

 On February 21, 2021, the band announced the rescheduled Afterburner Tour dates which spanned from September 7 to October 20, 2021, with support from Polyphia, Veil of Maya, Eidola, and Wolf & Bear.
 The tour was plagued by members of the band and touring crew falling ill to COVID-19 on multiple occasions.
 However, the band continued to finish the run.
 In 2022, it was confirmed that Andrew Wells of American post-hardcore band Eidola had joined the band as an official member after having been a touring guitarist since November 2015.

-On April 14, 2022, the band released a statement announcing the death of longtime bassist Tim Feerick who passed away unexpectedly the night before.
+On April 14, 2022, the band released a statement announcing the death of longtime bassist Tim Feerick who died the night before.
 In June, it was revealed that vocalist Tilian Pearson was stepping away from the band after allegations of sexual misconduct were brought to light.
 He rejoined the band in November 2022.

 On December 30, 2022, the band released the Instrumental version of Jackpot Juicer.